nikitalita/NuMicro-8051-prog/README.md

 pigpio was added primarily because it has around 10x lower latency than libgpiod, which is useful for glitching attacks.
 Note: pigpio only supports Pi 4 and lower, Pi 5 can only be used with libgpiod.

 The Arduino version provides a sketch that implements the Nuvoton ISP protocol and acts like an ISP-to-ICP bridge.
 This way, you can take advantage of the programming functionality only provided by ICP (mass-erase, read flash, LDROM programming, etc.) while still using standard ISP tools.
-It can be used with either standard Nuvoton ISP programming tools, or it can be used with `nuvoispy` to take advantage of the extended commands (e.g. programming the LDROM, mass erase).
+It can be used with either standard Nuvoton ISP programming tools, or it can be used with `nuvoispy` to take advantage of the extended functionality.

 ### Build